 John has been an active member of the community since coming to the Tri-Cities in 2001, serving in various volunteer capacities, such as Executive Director for Central United Protestant Church and as Junior Warden for All Saints' Episcopal Church.

-Joel has owned Tri-Cities Academy of Ballet and Music and directed the non-profit Mid-Columbia Ballet for more than 29.
-He is active in the community, serving on the Richland Public Facilities District Board for 10 years.
-He's also a member of the Columbia Center Rotary and has worked with most of the performing arts groups
+Joel Rogo is the owner of the Tri-Cities Academy of Ballet and Music and director of the non-profit Mid-Columbia Ballet.
+He is active in the community, as a member of the Columbia Center Rotary and serving on the Richland Public Facilities District Board for 10 years.

 Mid-Columbia Mastersingers Representative

-Born in Toronto, Canada, Miriam Kerzner came to the Tri-Cities twenty years ago after pursuing her education in political science and international relations from Queen's University (Kingston, Ontario) and the University of Pittsburgh with detours in Israel and Brazil.
+Born in Toronto, Canada, Miriam Kerzner came to the Tri-Cities twenty years ago after pursuing her education in political science and international relations from Queen's University (Kingston, Ontario) and the University of Pittsburgh.
 She has taught sociology and political science at Columbia Basin College for 10 years.
-She is currently responsible for developing and teaching the on-line American Government courses.
-She has also taught Hebrew and Latin at for several community organizations.
+She has also taught Hebrew and Latin in the community.

-A believer in the importance of community organizations, Miriam has performed and produced shows with the Rude Mechanicals, the Richland Players, the Mid-Columbia Mastersingers, and the Mid-Columbia Musical Theatre.
-She serves on the boards of the Columbia Basin Badger Club, the Mid-Columbia Mastersingers, is vice-president of Congregation Beth Sholom and currently maintains the social media platforms for the Tri-Cities Interfaith Alliance.
-The Mastersingers have provided her with an opportunity to combine her love of the arts with her commitment to education as she is currently developing an education and outreach committee under their auspices that will include participants from every major arts community in the Tri-Cities.
+Miriam has performed and produced shows with the Rude Mechanicals, the Richland Players, the Mid-Columbia Mastersingers, and the Mid-Columbia Musical Theatre.
+She serves on the boards of the Columbia Basin Badger Club and the Mid-Columbia Mastersingers, is vice-president of Congregation Beth Sholom, and works with the Tri-Cities Interfaith Alliance.
+Miriam is currently developing an education and outreach committee for The Mastersingers that will include participants from every major arts community in the Tri-Cities.